 These programmes reinforce ongoing aftercare maintenance and relapse prevention programmes.

-Outpatient treatment involves the patient living and often working in their normal home environment but checking into a treatment sessions at a recovery center or with a recovery counsellor or therapist on a regular basis.
+Outpatient treatment involves the patient living and often working in their normal home environment but checking into a treatment sessions at a recovery centre or with a recovery counsellor or therapist on a regular basis.

 In most cases sessions are around 30 min to an hour and explore exactly the same models of recovery that residential treatments observe.